-It can be exceptionally difficult for small companies to stay up to date on technological developments.
-Monitoring changes in methodologies and programs is not just time-consuming, it requires a certain level of expertise as well.
+It can be challenging for small companies to stay updated on technological developments.
+Monitoring changes in methodologies and programs is not just time-consuming; it also requires a certain level of expertise.
 And then there’s the cost of upgrading to the newest version of a program, which is sometimes free of charge and other times not.

 If a company doesn’t upgrade, it risks being vulnerable to system attacks, slowing down the performance of the hardware (which typically isn’t intended to handle all the new features), and missing out on some of the benefits of the way it operates.
-With XaaS, however, upgrades are frequently performed automatically, saving owners the inconvenience of having to handle roll-outs of new versions to all employees.
+With XaaS, however, upgrades are frequently performed automatically, saving owners the inconvenience of handling roll-outs of new versions to all employees.

 Better Backup and Disaster Recovery Planning

-By now, most business owners realize the importance and value of making regular backups of their systems.
+By now, most business owners have realized the importance and value of making regular backups of their systems.
 The world is unpredictable, and we’ve learned to expect anything from tornados to human violence.
-Whatever happens in a company’s neck of the woods, being a XaaS user means the management can be sure their information is safely backed up.
+Whatever happens in a company’s neck of the woods, being a XaaS user means the management can ensure their information is safely backed up.
 Even in the event of a fire or any other disaster, all company information in the Cloud can be accessed immediately and restored in a matter of hours.

 The Final Analysis

 Any company planning to grow or expand will benefit from having access to top-level IT expertise and the increased opportunity offered by Business cloud services.
 Enhance the agility of company systems, introduce efficient solutions, optimize the ROI, control downtimes, improve productivity, and discover how the latest Cloud options can help businesses be more innovative.

 If nothing else, using a XaaS solution mitigates cybersecurity risks, and that alone is a good enough reason for any business to consider adopting this model.